Shannon-PA/apprentice-notes/README.md

 - Make a folder with your name as the folder name
 - copy over the `free-code-camp-progress.template.txt` file over into your new folder and rename it to `free-code-camp-progress.txt`
 - Update the file with all of your FCC progress.
 Keep this file up to date weekly please.
+- Commit and Push the project to your own branch and put in a PR to merge to master.

 # Apprentice notes and general stuff
 This is a test repo